content-services/zest/release/docs/ContainerContainerDistributionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPulpLabels

+`func (o *ContainerContainerDistributionResponse) GetPulpLabels() map[string]*string`

+GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

+### GetPulpLabelsOk

+`func (o *ContainerContainerDistributionResponse) GetPulpLabelsOk() (*map[string]*string, bool)`

+GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLabels

+`func (o *ContainerContainerDistributionResponse) SetPulpLabels(v map[string]*string)`

+SetPulpLabels sets PulpLabels field to given value.

+### HasPulpLabels

+`func (o *ContainerContainerDistributionResponse) HasPulpLabels() bool`

+HasPulpLabels returns a boolean if a field has been set.

+### GetContentGuardPrn

+`func (o *ContainerContainerDistributionResponse) GetContentGuardPrn() string`

+GetContentGuardPrn returns the ContentGuardPrn field if non-nil, zero value otherwise.

+### GetContentGuardPrnOk

+`func (o *ContainerContainerDistributionResponse) GetContentGuardPrnOk() (*string, bool)`

+GetContentGuardPrnOk returns a tuple with the ContentGuardPrn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentGuardPrn

+`func (o *ContainerContainerDistributionResponse) SetContentGuardPrn(v string)`

+SetContentGuardPrn sets ContentGuardPrn field to given value.

+### HasContentGuardPrn

+`func (o *ContainerContainerDistributionResponse) HasContentGuardPrn() bool`

+HasContentGuardPrn returns a boolean if a field has been set.

+### GetName

+`func (o *ContainerContainerDistributionResponse) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ContainerContainerDistributionResponse) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ContainerContainerDistributionResponse) SetName(v string)`

+SetName sets Name field to given value.

+### GetRepositoryVersion

+`func (o *ContainerContainerDistributionResponse) GetRepositoryVersion() string`

+GetRepositoryVersion returns the RepositoryVersion field if non-nil, zero value otherwise.

+### GetRepositoryVersionOk

+`func (o *ContainerContainerDistributionResponse) GetRepositoryVersionOk() (*string, bool)`

+GetRepositoryVersionOk returns a tuple with the RepositoryVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRepositoryVersion

+`func (o *ContainerContainerDistributionResponse) SetRepositoryVersion(v string)`

+SetRepositoryVersion sets RepositoryVersion field to given value.

+### HasRepositoryVersion

+`func (o *ContainerContainerDistributionResponse) HasRepositoryVersion() bool`

+HasRepositoryVersion returns a boolean if a field has been set.

+### SetRepositoryVersionNil

+`func (o *ContainerContainerDistributionResponse) SetRepositoryVersionNil(b bool)`

+ SetRepositoryVersionNil sets the value for RepositoryVersion to be an explicit nil

+### UnsetRepositoryVersion
+`func (o *ContainerContainerDistributionResponse) UnsetRepositoryVersion()`

+UnsetRepositoryVersion ensures that no value is present for RepositoryVersion, not even an explicit nil
+### GetRepository

+`func (o *ContainerContainerDistributionResponse) GetRepository() string`

+GetRepository returns the Repository field if non-nil, zero value otherwise.

+### GetRepositoryOk

+`func (o *ContainerContainerDistributionResponse) GetRepositoryOk() (*string, bool)`

+GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRepository

+`func (o *ContainerContainerDistributionResponse) SetRepository(v string)`

+SetRepository sets Repository field to given value.

+### HasRepository

+`func (o *ContainerContainerDistributionResponse) HasRepository() bool`

+HasRepository returns a boolean if a field has been set.

+### SetRepositoryNil

+`func (o *ContainerContainerDistributionResponse) SetRepositoryNil(b bool)`

+ SetRepositoryNil sets the value for Repository to be an explicit nil

+### UnsetRepository
+`func (o *ContainerContainerDistributionResponse) UnsetRepository()`

+UnsetRepository ensures that no value is present for Repository, not even an explicit nil
 ### GetContentGuard

 `func (o *ContainerContainerDistributionResponse) GetContentGuard() string`